pkaminski/altfire/README.md

 altfire
 =======

-Alternative AngularJS bindings for Firebase
+Alternative AngularJS bindings for Firebase, based on ajoslin/angular-burn.